jundalisay/superb/content/en/research/modern/icj/chapter-1b.md

-+++
+---
+title: Membership
-title= "Articles 13-33"
+heading: "Articles 13-33"
-description=  "The members of the Court shall be elected for 9 years and may be re-elected" date=  2022-01-30 image=  "/covers/icj.jpg" linkb=  "/research/modern/icj/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/modern/icj/chapter-2" linkftext=  "Chapter 2"
+description: "The members of the Court shall be elected for 9 years and may be re-elected"
-+++
+image: /covers/icj.jpg
+author: UN
+weight: 8
+---

 ## Article 13